Cosmological constraints on Ho\v{r}ava gravity revised in light of GW170817 and GRB170817A and the degeneracy with massive neutrinos: Cosmological Constraints

+In Fig.~\ref{fig:1D_horava} we show the marginalized likelihood of the model parameters $\log_{10}(\lambda-1)$ and $\log_{10}\eta$ and the impact of the different combination of datasets.
+We note that both parameters show a well defined upper limit at 95\% C.L.
+In the case of the baseline dataset, we note that $\lambda$ has peaked posteriors at 68\% C.L.: $\log_{10}(\lambda-1)=-2.6^{+0.1}_{-6.7}$ with massive neutrinos and $\log_{10}(\lambda-1)=-5.7 \pm 2.9$ without massive neutrinos.
+This is not the case for the posteriors of the other datasets.
+However, the upper limits in these cases are stringent: $\log_{10} (\lambda-1)<-3.2$ at 95\% C.L. for both datasets without massive neutrinos and $\log_{10} (\lambda-1)<-2.8$ at 95\% C.L with massive neutrinos.
+In top panel of Fig.~\ref{fig:1D_horava} we show the posterior of $\eta$.
+In the case without massive neutrinos the datasets we considered are only able to set upper bounds, while when massive neutrinos are included it is also possible to obtain gaussian posteriors.
+In particular for the dataset with Pth we get $\log_{10} \eta= -6.0^{+ 3.4}_{-1.6}$ at 68\% C.L..
 In Tab.~\ref{Tab:Constraints_Horava}, we include the bounds on the PPN parameters and $G_c/G_N -1$.
-The derived constraints for $\alpha_1$ set a lower limit which is about one order (for the base dataset and the combination with JLA) or two order (the combination with Pth) weaker than the PPN bound.
+The derived constraints for $\alpha_1$ set a lower limit which is about one order weaker than the PPN bound.
 The latter, when $\xi=1$ can be read as a constraint on $\eta$: $\log_{10}\eta <-4.1$ at 99.7\% C.L.
 It is clear that such constraint is stronger than the ones we find using cosmological data (see Fig.~\ref{fig:1D_horava}).
 For $\alpha_2$ we find an upper bound which is several order of magnitude larger than the PPN constraint.
 Among the derived constraints on $\alpha_2$ the ones from BKP seem to be the stringent ones.
 That is because for this dataset the bounds on $\lambda$ include highest values.
 From Eq.~(\ref{PPN2}) we can deduce that a larger value of $\lambda$ decreases the estimation of $\alpha_2$, as already noted in Ref.~\cite{Frusciante:2015maa}.
 In this case also we note that the PPN bound on $\log_{10} (\lambda-1)$ is stronger than the cosmological one.
 Additionally, we computed the bounds on the deviation of the effective gravitational constant from $G_N$ and we find that in all cases considered they are two order of magnitude stronger than the BBN one.

+We further analyzed the case in which the additional PPN bunds are considered as prior and we find that the cosmological datasets used in this analysis do not show any improvement in the constraints.

 Finally, to determine whether the Ho\v rava gravity model is favored with respect to $\Lambda$CDM, we use the Deviance Information Criterion (DIC)~\cite{RSSB:RSSB12062}: \be \text{DIC}:= \chi_\text{eff}^2 + 2 p_\text{D}, \ee where $\chi_\text{eff}^2$ is the effective $\chi^2$ corresponding to the maximum likelihood and $p_\text{D} = \overline{\chi}_\text{eff}^2 - \chi_\text{eff}^2$.
 The bar stands for the average of the posterior distribution, and can be obtained from the output chains of the MCMC analysis.
 The maximum likelihood is computed employing the BOBYQA algorithm, implemented in \texttt{EFTCosmoMC} for likelihood maximization~\cite{Powell}.
 The DIC accounts for both the goodness of fit and the bayesian complexity of the model, or in other words takes into account its average performance (represented by the mean likelihood).
 The latter can also be considered a measure of the effective number of dofs in the model.